trueos/pcbsd/src-qt5/docs/install.rst

 take snapshots, boot environments, continuous integrity checking and automatic repair, RAIDZ which was designed to overcome the limitations of hardware RAID, and native NFSv4 ACLs.

 If you are new to ZFS, the Wikipedia entry on :wikipedia:`ZFS` provides an excellent starting point to learn about its features.
-Additionally, `FreeBSD Mastery: ZFS <http://zfsbook.com>`_ by Michael W Lucas and Allan Jude is a very helpful resource and is more specific to ZFS as it is implemented in FreeBSD.
+Additionally, `FreeBSD Mastery: ZFS <https://www.michaelwlucas.com/nonfiction/freebsd-mastery-zfs>`_  by Michael W Lucas and Allan Jude is a helpful resource and is more specific to ZFS as it is implemented in FreeBSD.

 These resources are also useful to bookmark and refer to as needed: